c-blake/lc/IDEAS.md

 readability.
 This can maybe be optional behavior.
 Probably just round robin through each * taking a left char, then a right char, until extra space gone.

+Current shortest-any-location and shortest-2-star optimizations are very slow.
+A less accurate but probably dramatically faster approach might be a greedy algo that builds a suffix tree (a prefix trie of suffixes => every substr is easy to find).
+Then do some O(nFiles^2) pair-wise longest common substrings.
+Then try to replace those LCSes with '\*'.
+Unsure how accurate that would be without trying.

 Symbolic link targets could be abbreviated on a component-by-component basis.
 { This may be expensive for many symlinks, but abbreviation is already on the expensive side. }